Zhong-Lab-UCSD/BENG183_Final_Projects_FALL2019/GROUP28_Final_Project.md

 ### Background
 Performs affine-transform-optimized global alignment.
 It is slower, but more accurate than Smith-Waterman.
 Uses kmers to index the genome.
 There is no size or scaffold count limit.
 It has higher sensitivity and specificity that Burrows-Wheeler aligners.
-BBMAP has a high mapping rate, high accuracy, and great speed.
+BBMAP has a high mapping rate, high accuracy, and great speed [(4)] (https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbmap-guide/).